OfficeDev/Project-Accelerator/README.md

 # Project for the web Accelerator
 The Project for the web Accelerator applies useful customizations to the Project for the web Power App.
 The Accelerator can _easily_ be deployed to any environment that has Project for the web already in it.
 Scenarios included in the Accelerator are...

 💡 **Project Requests**.
 Create a list of ideas for Projects that include a business case and expected impact.
-Pro-tip: Create an Approvals flow using Power Automate to convert Project Requests into Projects.
+The included Power Automate flow will create projects whenever the state of requests is set to _Approved_.

 💼 **Programs**.
 Create a heirarchy of programs and projects see how work fits into the bigger picture.